 Creating topics on the primary server is an asynchronous action, because of this a

-client or publisher that creates a topic on the primary server receives a completed
+client that creates a topic on the primary server receives a completed

 callback saying that the topic has been created.
 However, receiving this callback